 - - Ideas can be voted on or simply appreciated by everyone

 If the volume of ideas becomes unmanageable, try decreasing the frequency of the ideation meetings to every two weeks or potentially once a month.
 The more time everyone has to generate ideas, the higher the expectation should be around the quality of those ideas - which can be a good thing or can turn into a source of anxiety depending on how the employee looks at it.
 The question comes down to how much of an emphasis you want to place on ideation in your agency.

 One thing is for sure - there are far worse problems to have at an agency than too many ideas.

-We're incredibly fortunate and grateful for all the great ideas our Advantage customers share with us about new features and functionality they'd like to see in our AQUA agency management software, and we're constantly making improvements to meet those expectations and requests.
 If your agency management software doesn't encourage you to share your ideas and suggestions for improvements, then maybe you're using the wrong software.
+Advantage software boasts a wide range of collaborative tools, including a robust document manager, job alerts & assignments and more.
 Request a free online demonstration of the AQUA agency management software below and see for yourself how different an agency-driven, agency-improved, agency-focused software solution can be.